Revisiting Discrete Soft Actor-Critic: Failure Modes of Vanilla Discrete SAC

-The first failure mode comes from a scenario where policy and Q-learning fail to recover from an erratic training process when the state distribution suddenly changes.
+The first failure mode comes from the instability caused by fluctuations in Q function distribution and policy entropy during training.
 The maximum entropy mechanism in SAC effectively balances exploration and exploitation.
-However, due to the existence of entropy term in the soft bellman error, the policy update iteration (Eq.~\ref{equation_policy_update}) is strongly coupled with the Q-learning iteration (Eq.~\ref{equation_q}).
-This learning paradigm poses a particular risk that the abrupt change of state distribution could lead to policy instability and entropy chattering, consequently, the Q learning target becomes unstable, which can in turn deteriorate the policy learning.
-To illustrate this issue more concretely, we take the following Atari game as an example.
+However, due to the existence of entropy term in the soft Bellman error, and the mechanism in discrete SAC that aligns the policy with the Q function, the policy update iteration (Eq.~\ref{equation_policy_update}) is strongly coupled with Q-learning iteration (Eq.~\ref{equation_q}).

+In environments with deceptive rewards \citep{hong2018diversity}, the agent can gain substantial returns in the early stages of training through short-term rewards, causing the Q value of specific actions to rise rapidly and the Q function distribution to become sharper.
+The coupling learning paradigm of discrete SAC leads to a sharper policy distribution and, thus, a decline in entropy.
+Consequently, the Q learning target becomes unstable, which can, in turn, deteriorate the policy learning.
+As a result, the agent falls into local optima and struggles to discover alternative strategies with larger long-term payoffs.
+To illustrate this issue more concretely, we take the training process of discrete SAC in the Atari game Asterix as an example.

+As shown in Fig.~\ref{subfig_asterix_example}, the player controls Asterix, which can move horizontally and vertically.
+In each round, horizontally moving objects appear.
+Asterix scores points by collecting objects and loses a life when collecting a lyre.
+In the early stage of the game, rounds often appear where there are only scoring objects and no life-losing lyres (Fig.~\ref{subfig_asterix_init}), allowing the agent to score quickly by collecting objects, resulting in deceptive rewards.
+These rewards make the Q function sharper, thereby reducing the entropy of the policy.
+In Fig.~\ref{subfig_cos_simi_entropy_analysis_qvar}, we sample a fixed set of states, and measure the variance of Q function across different actions for these states.
+We find that the Q function variance increases rapidly, indicating that the Q function becomes sharp quickly.
+Policy entropy also decreased during this period.